marcinbojko/hv-packer/README.md

 * fixed cmd scripts with Windows current catalog syntax.
 * added `cmd` scripts for Windows deployment
 * initial build

+## Known issues

+### Infamous UEFI/Secure boot WIndows implementation.
+During the deployment secure keys are store in *.vmcx file and are separated from *.vhdx file.
+To countermeasure it - there is added extre step (manual) in a form of `/usr/local/bin/uefi.sh` script that will check for existence of CentOS folder in EFI and will add extra entry in UEFI.
+In manual setup you can run it as a part of deploy.
+In SCVMM deployment I'd recommend using `RunOnce` feature.

 ## About